amarillier/KrankyBearClock/README.md

 - Known problems - needs OpenGL drivers on some Windows

+# License
+See license.txt
+This is 100% free for anyone to use or misuse any way you like with no warranty as to suitability or anything else, other than it has no viruses when I compile and commit to git.
+But you should always check and scan anything you download from the internet for viruses anyway.
+Don't be reckless.
+All KrankyBear icons, images, logos used are copyright (c) Allan Marillier, 2024, 2025 ...

 <img width="623" alt="image" src="https://github.com/user-attachments/assets/fcfce1f6-f571-42aa-ad7c-a3a2a1a948ae" />
 <img width="616" alt="image" src="https://github.com/user-attachments/assets/55109959-8981-460d-aab5-42bd120a8237" />